 Additionally, if you are setting up a limited partnership or incorporated limited partnership, you need to do the following:

-- register with the Consumer Affairs Victoria (CAV) - limited partnerships cost $626.50 in registration fees and incorporated limited partnerships, $500
+- register with the Consumer Affairs Victoria (CAV) - both limited partnerships and incorporated limited partnerships cost $359.50 each to register

 - once your application is approved, a certificate of registration will be issued, which proves the partnership was formed on the endorsed date of registration.
 This certificate must be displayed at the registered office of the limited partnership.
 You must include the words ‘A Limited Partnership’ next to your business name on all stationery and documents.